Krausler/AllocatorLib/README.md

 ## Building ALL for Linux:

 1. Execute [Setup-Visual-Studio.bat](Scripts/Build-AllocatorLib.bat) located in the `Scripts folder`.
 This will generate a static library in `bin/Dist-linux-Your-Computer-Architecture/AllocatorLib`.
 Note: Building ALL this way requires make and gcc to be installed.

+# The Plan

+I mainly created this project because I wanted to see how custom allocators work and as I went through the process of creating this project I found myself having a lot of fun writing low level data types and allocators.
+The plan is to expand this project adding more data types and diffrent allocators.

+### Features to come

+- Custom Tpyes: HashMap, HashSet, String
+- ArenaAllocator
+- Allocator support for std types